 If you consistently wear your helmet cam, you’ll always have a record of events during each ride.
 In case of an accident, you can hand off the video footage to your attorney.
 This type of video recording is considered to be admissible evidence.

 If necessary, your attorney can use the footage during settlement negotiations to prove both how and why you sustained your injuries.
-It can also be used in depositions or in a courtroom as evidence.
+It can also serve as evidence in depositions or in a courtroom.
 The shock of seeing a motorcycle accident happen from the viewpoint of the victim can be incredibly powerful.

 The motorcycle accident attorneys at Adamson Ahdoot are very familiar with using helmet cams to minimize liability and maximize compensation.
 The footage can make all the difference when pursuing a claim.
 If you’ve been the victim of a motorcycle accident, call (800) 310-1606 to schedule a free case evaluation.